Flex Policies can be used to automate your workflows in Addigy by:

 Reports

-By creating a Flex Rule that adds devices that have met a requirement, such as devices on the latest OS version, you can create a report for clients letting them know the state of their devices.
-To do this, create an Auto assignment Flex Rule that checks if the device's OS is equal to the latest OS version (this would need to be manually updated when a new version comes out).
+By creating an auto-assignment rule that adds devices that have met a requirement, such as devices on the latest OS version, you can create a report for clients letting them know the state of their devices.
+To do this, create an auto-assignment rule that checks if the device's OS is equal to the latest OS version (this would need to be manually updated when a new version comes out).
 The devices that meet this requirement will automatically be added to the policy; you can then create a devices report, which can be scheduled to send the list of devices to your email as well as your clients.

 Quarantining